 This course is useful for writers in various stages of the process – from the idea stage to a completed first or second draft.
 The course builds on the lessons on dialogue, characterisation, and structure mastered in our regular Level II courses.

-It is open to writers who have completed at least two Level II (fiction) courses or equivalent training and by permission of the instructor.
+It is open to writers who have completed at least one Level II (fiction) course or equivalent training and by permission of the instructor.
 If you’re not sure if you qualify, get in touch.

 WHAT YOU’LL LEARN